 Combining Natural and Recycled Materials with Process Art

 This Mixed Media art project was created by experimenting with paint on paper and playing with mixed materials.
 We think the results are beautiful but the process was the most valuable part of the whole project.
-We had fun collecting nature items and recycling old art projects to make this nature inspired process art activity.
+We had fun collecting nature items and recycling old art projects to make this nature-inspired process art activity.
 Part of the magic of this activity was watching flowers bloom out of a bunch of random items that we collected.
 The creativity of children always astounds and inspires us.

 Make art projects more meaningful by adding in skills and experiences!

 First, she painted a canvas.
 I used a canvas only because it can take a lot of paint and can be reused.
 We talked about the colors and she had fun applying paint.
 A lot of paint.
 She also had fun exploring textures with the paint by crumpling a paper towel and blotting it on the paint.

 Then, we took another piece of paper and pressed it on top of the canvas.
 She seemed to enjoy the feel of mushing the paint underneath the paper and it ended up making a cool marbleized effect.

 Mixed Media Art Project Instructions

 Go out to the garden and observe a natural environment.

 While the paint was drying on the pressed papers we went out to the garden.
 We looked at the flowers and I pointed out the different shaped blossoms.
 While we were taking our time making observations in the garden we collected some sticks.

 By this time, the canvas and painted papers were dry enough and we were ready to finish the mixed media art project.
 She chose one of her pressed papers to use for the flowers.
 She cut them out into leaf and flower shapes.
 We glued the sticks that she had collected onto the background.